temporalio/documentation/docs/filter-workflows.md

 ## Query Capabilities

-Query workflows by using an SQL-like "Where" clause when [listing workflows from the CLI](/docs/tctl/#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://pkg.go.dev/go.temporal.io/sdk/client#Client)).
+Query Workflows by using an SQL-like "Where" clause when [listing Workflows from the CLI](/docs/tctl/#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://pkg.go.dev/go.temporal.io/sdk/client#Client)).

-Note that you will only see workflows from one namespace when querying.
+Note that you will only see Workflows from one namespace when querying.

 ### Supported Operators